Snowfire/docs-for-snowfire/guides/center-inline-menu.md

 # Center inline menu

-Add this to `global.css` to center the inline menu.
+Add this to `style` css to center the inline menu.
 You might need to adjust the `.component-dropdown` height and the `.inline-menu` margin-top, depending on the height of your logo.

 ## CSS